-The bug identified as a task in Automatic Maintenance called SilentCleanup is causing the thumbnails to disappear each time you boot.
+The cause could be a task in Automatic Maintenance called SilentCleanup – this could be causing the thumbnails to disappear each time you boot.
 So, all you need to do to eliminate this problem is to stop the task from running.

 Please note that the method requires you to make modifications in the registry settings.
 As such, exercise extreme caution before proceeding any further.